 Eil Goli (Shahgoli Park)

 Eil Goli is another out-of-this-world place for relaxation and leisure that will help add some quality break time during a day full of sightseeing and walking around the city.
-The park was first given the name of Shahgoli which meant the Royal Lake but after the 1979 Ismalic Revolution, the name was changed to Eil Goli which means, yep!
+The park was first given the name Shahgoli, which meant the Royal Lake, but after the 1979 Ismalic Revolution, the name was changed to Eil Goli, which means, yep!
 You guessed it, the Lake of People.

-The park features a stunning artificial lake of 210 meters square right in the middle of it.
-Floating on the water is a domed circular double-floored pavilion now used as a restaurant that is connected to the park by a causeway.
+The park features a stunning artificial lake, which is 210 square meters in the middle.
+Floating on the water is a domed circular double-floored pavilion now used as a restaurant connected to the park by a causeway.

-The park is a great place for having a nice walk, enjoying the scenery of beautiful flowers and bushy trees, or having a bike ride.
-Pedal boats are also available where you can enjoy a nice time on the water.
+The park is an excellent place for a nice walk, enjoying the scenery of beautiful flowers and bushy trees, or a bike ride.
+Pedal boats are also available for a lovely time on the water.

-You can visit the park anytime because it is open all day long, every day of the week.
+You can visit the park anytime because it is open all day, every day of the week.

 Tabriz Grand Bazaar

-Found right in the city center and listed as a World Heritage Site, Tabriz Grand Bazaar is never to miss while you are in town not.
-The Grand Bazaar has tens of shops that sell almost everything you can imagine but on top of all is Iran’s pride: carpets.
-Another reason for the uniqueness of this place is its spectacular architecture of arched ceilings covered in beautiful patterns colored coffee brown and white, the semi-circle entrances to shops, and the lit vitrines displaying jewels, pods, pottery work, and every other kind of thing.
+Found in the city centre and listed as a World Heritage Site, Tabriz Grand Bazaar is never to miss while in town.
+The Grand Bazaar has tens of shops that sell almost everything you can imagine, but on top of all that is Iran’s pride: carpets.
+Another reason for the uniqueness of this place is its spectacular architecture of arched ceilings covered in beautiful patterns coloured coffee brown and white, the semi-circle entrances to shops, and the lit vitrines displaying jewels, pods, pottery work, and every other kind of thing.

-Hours can just go by wandering around this beautiful place, stunned by the variety of everything, the colors, the smells, and even the sizes of displayed items.
-Since Tabriz is famous for hand-woven rugs and carpets, there are tens of shops selling authentic carpets with beautiful colored striking patterns.
+You can spend hours wandering around this beautiful place, stunned by the variety of everything—the colours, the smells, and even the sizes of displayed items.
+Since Tabriz is famous for hand-woven rugs and carpets, many shops sell authentic carpets with beautiful, striking patterns.

-It must be noted here, however, that the bazaar holds many religious ceremonies during which it is usually closed, sometimes up to 10 days.
-So you may want to check whether or not the day of your visit aligns with one such ceremony.
+It must be noted here, however, that the bazaar holds many religious ceremonies during which it is usually closed, sometimes for up to 10 days.
+So, you may want to check whether the day of your visit aligns with one such ceremony.

 Coastal Iran

-When it comes to beaches, places like the Maldives, Hurghada and Sharm al-Sheikh in Egypt, Phuket in Thailand, and the USA’s Hawaii are usually the first to pop up in mind but not Iran.
-Well, it is time to change another stereotype about the country because Iran does have some very beautiful beaches.
+Regarding beaches, places like the Maldives, Hurghada, Sharm al-Sheikh in Egypt, Phuket in Thailand, and Hawaii in the USA are usually the first to pop up in mind, but not Iran.
+It is time to change another stereotype about the country because Iran has beautiful beaches.

-Bordered to the south by the Persian Gulf as well as the Gulf of Oman and to the north by the Caspian Sea, Iran has got you covered if you want to enjoy a summer treat.
+Bordered to the south by the Persian Gulf and the Gulf of Oman and to the north by the Caspian Sea, Iran has you covered if you want to enjoy a summer treat.

 Here are some of the very best beaches you can visit in Iran.